MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

       - glossary terms
       - math notation
 3. Use the citekey as the argument of the `\bibentry` macro inside a new subsection heading.
 This will inject the bibliography entry upon export to PDF.
-4. You can cluster citations by topic and subtopic by using the section and subsection macros.
+4. Using the section and subsection macros, you can cluster citations by topic and subtopic.
 You can lower the heading level to the subsubsection level for the bibliographic entry if you need the subsection heading for subgroups.
 5. The colored boxes indicate hyperlinks.
-Comment out the hypperref package in the preamble to disable.
+Comment out the *hypperref* package in the preamble to disable.
-6. The `\glsaddall` command is used to print out the entire contents of a glossary file rather than only the entries that are used in the bibNote files.
+6. The `\glsaddall` command prints out the entire contents of a glossary file rather than only the entries used in the bibNote files.
 7. Compile to HTML to enjoy the output in your web browser.
-8. Compile to PDF to print and edit while traveling or otherwise away from the computer.
+8. Compile to PDF to print and edit while traveling or away from the computer.
-9. Compiles locally with the full installation of texlive.
+9. Compiles locally with the full installation of *texlive*.
-10. Compiles in `Textmate.app` with the `Option-R` command.
+10. Compiles in *Textmate.app* with the `Option-R` command or command-B in Sublime Text or `C-c C-a` in Emacs.

 ## Status: